 (a) Headquarters offices and the responsible project installation must consult prior to release of the AO.

-(1) Synopsize the AO in the Commerce Business Daily and on the NAIS prior to release;
+(1) Synopsize the AO on the Federal Business Opportunities web page https://www.fbo.gov/ prior to release;

 (2) Determine if there is instrumentation or support equipment available which may be appropriate to the AO with all necessary background data considered essential for use by a proposer;